 9. 2, on ground floor, in annexe behind main building.

-open-plan bar and restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), courtyard, garden (croquet lawn), only public areas suitable for disabled.
+open-plan bar and restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), courtyard, garden (croquet lawn, vegetable garden), public areas wheelchair accessible, no adapted toilet.

 all ages welcomed.

 per room B&B £90–£160, D,B&B £130–£220. À la carte £30.
 1-night bookings sometimes refused weekends.